edwardgerhold/syntaxjs/README.md

 The solution will be not to create a living model of the object, which i suspect my transform function to create, but to create a snapshot of the current state of the object.
 That needs no getters and setters and returns recursivly objects and arrays with object and array prototypes.

+The other thing is, others want active object.
+With PROXIES, we could do it easily and i should test for proxy and fall back to getters and setters (little more limited to get and set invoking the conversion hook).
+The non-Proxy should be a fallback.
+Later in an ES6 engine it makes a lot of fun, to use this code.
+And in ES7 with new NATIVE types, it´s easy to continue with ES8-10 (while we learned from and compile a binary one).

 * got a new debug function added to global scope.